 - A 6.5mm to 3.5mm headphone adapter

-Which should give you an idea of how good they actually are are cancelling noise.
+Which should give you an idea of how good they actually are at blocking external noise.

-- Replaceable parts – this is the first model of this list to actually offer fully replaceable parts – meaning the cable, ear pads, headband and clamp.
+- Replaceable parts – including the cable, ear pads, headband and clamp.

-- HD-25 Light – which has a simpler, less durable headband
+- HD-25 Light – with a simpler, less durable headband

-- HD-25 Light – which has what Sennheiser calls a “splayed” headband which povides increased comfort and durability
+- HD-25 – featuring a “splayed” headband for added comfort and durability